JRoy/AdventOfCode/README.md

 used Apache's Commons-IO FileUtils API to take read the Intcode from the input file.
 Once I then used a helper method I made to convert a string of comma separated integers into an `ArrayList` of `Integer` objects.
-Once I had a list of all the integers in the program, I passed them off to another help method,
+Once I had a list of all the integers in the program, I passed them off to another helper method,
 `public static List<Integer> processIntCode(List<Integer> code)`, which parsed and executed the int code.
 Once it was executed, the method returns the result Intcode.
 In the `processIntCode` method, I first create an create a while loop for an integer iterator